 This web page shows only a small excerpt of our Noyes research.
 Another 177 words(13 lines of text) covering the years 1524, 1614, 1568, 1622, 1647 and 1717 are included under the topic Early Noyes History in all our PDF Extended History products.

 Another 97 words(7 lines of text) are included under the topic Early Noyes Notables in all our PDF Extended History products.

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Noyes family to immigrate North America:

-Noyes Settlers in the United States in the 17th Century
+Noyes Settlers in United States in the 17th Century

-Noyes Settlers in the United States in the 19th Century
+Noyes Settlers in United States in the 19th Century

-Noyes Settlers in the United States in the 20th Century
+Noyes Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.